Our Work at the CPUC

 There are other issues besides Net Metering that we monitor and engage with the CPUC on.
 There are efforts to regulate Community Choice Energy programs there and a hot issue is the PCIA (stands for Power Change Indifference Adjustment) charge on the bills of those who get their energy generation from a community choice program they are enrolled in.
 Few who see it are “indifferent” about it and it initially was going to be temporary.
 Now it is moving higher and plans are to keep it indefinitely – something which is controversial.
-It is an “exit” fee because the customer in a CCE program has “left” a long-term contract the investor-owned utility made to generate the energy somewhere different (nuclear? natural gas?) else.
+It is an “exit” fee because the customer in a CCE program has “left” a long-term contract the investor-owned utility made to generate the energy somewhere (nuclear? natural gas?) else.
 350 Bay Area is a legal party to this rule-making.
 Our latest comments to the CPUC can be found HERE – Please write the CPUC but do not identify yourself as being from 350 Bay Area as we are involved as a legal party.
 The concern, and some talking points, about where this is headed is explained pretty well HERE

 And finally, we have been engaging the CPUC on the issue of the “cost” of various types of energy.
 Frequently the “true” coat is passed over lightly to focus more on the money ratepayors have to pay for the transmission and generation of the energy without looking at the societal cost involved in mitigating the health problems and environmental damage and, yes, even the climate change or global warming attributes associated with each energy type.
 This is a key issue that is just now being focused on at the CPUC in an on-going proceeding we are involved in as a “party”.
-The proceeding which has to do with creating a consistent regulatory framework for looking at integrated distributed energy resources has been going on since 2014 and recently had a workshop on societal cost that we participated in.
+The proceeding which has to do with creating a consistent regulatory framework for looking at integrated distributed energy resources has been going on since 2014 and had a workshop on societal cost awhile ago that we participated in.
 Learn what happened at that workshop HERE.